superbrothers/kubernetes-docs/kubectl_rollout.md

 ### Synopsis

-Manage the rollout of a resource.
+Manage the rollout of one or many resources.

  Valid resource types include: